asgood23/STATIONS/diverse-tomes/fruit-veg-spells.md

 43. **Eye Guarana** - a small area is instantly covered in a fully mature Guarana plant, whose berries open and function as extra eyes for the caster, even after they leave the area
 44. **Cherry Bomb** - cherries thrown by the caster explode on impact
 45. **Arugulag** - a bunch of arugula grows into a prison camp
+45. **Aspearagus** - asparagus stalks thrown by the caster grow into the size, density, and impaling power of spears
 45.